craigpfau/calgarygamedevelopers/diversity-statement.markdown

 We **welcome** and **advocate for** the presence and contributions of all people regardless of their ability, age, body size, cultural background, education, ethnic origin, gender expression, gender identity, immigration status, language, marital status, nationality, physical appearance, political affiliations, race, religion, sexual orientation, sexuality, status as a parent, socioeconomic status, or other such factors.

 Prejudice, oppression, and discrimination are detrimental to the health and growth of our community and the individuals who are a part of it.
 Supporting the visibility of our diverse lives enhances the experiences of all community members.
-We recognize and honor our differences and vigorously defend Bento Miso as a safe and equitable space.
+We recognize and honor our differences and vigorously defend Calgary Game Developers as a safe and equitable space.

 ### Have a suggestion?